Solving discrete constrained problems on de Rham complex: The case

 Then the solution of $ u \in \mbC^N $ in the system \eqref{mixed_matrix_g0} can be divided into two $\mcM $-orthogonal parts

 where $ u^{(0)} \in \mbC_0 $ and $ u^{(1)}\in \mbC_1 $.
 Putting the decompositions \eqref{F_decomp_c0} and \eqref{u_decomp_H1} into the first equation of the system \eqref{mixed_matrix_g0}, we have

-By Theorem \ref{invariant} and $ \mcB p \in \IM \mcB = \mcM \mbC_2 $ in Theorem \ref{ImB}, we know that the three parts in the equation above belong to three $ \mcM^{-1} $-orthogonal parts, respectively.
-Then, to make this equation hold, all the three parts should be zero.
+By Theorem \ref{invariant} and $ \mcB p \in \IM \mcB = \mcM \mbC_2 $ in Theorem \ref{ImB}, we know that the three parts in the equation above belong to three $ \mcM^{-1} $-orthogonal subspaces, respectively.
+To make this equation hold, all the three parts should be zero.
 By Theorem \ref{unique_solution}, there is a unique solution $ u^{(1)} \in \mbC_1 $ satisfying

 As $ \mcM $ is full-rank,

 is the unique solution of the equation

 Then by the decomposition \eqref{u_decomp_H1}, the solution of $ u\in \mbC^N $ in the system \eqref{mixed_matrix_g0} is unique in the case $ \dim \mbC_0 \not= 0 $ and $ c>0 $.
 By Theorem \ref{ImB}, there exists a $ p\in \mbC^M $ such that